Becker's

 Becker's is a Canadian chain of independent convenience stores selling products of Alimentation Couche-Tard company.
 The original Becker Milk Company was founded in 1957 in Toronto, Ontario.
 The chain grew from 5 to 500 stores and was sold in 2006 to Alimentation Couche-Tard.
 The company converted the company-owned stores to Mac's Milk and later to Circle K, leaving a remnant of affiliate Becker's stores.
 Starting in 2013, Alimentation Couche-Tard began expanding the affiliate program.
 There are now over 40 stores in Ontario.

 Convenience stores

 Becker's Milk was a franchised chain of convenience stores in Ontario, Canada.
 The company had over 500 stores, owned 74 retail stores and 91 franchised locations before being sold to Mac's Convenience Stores.
 The founders of Beckers were Frank Bazos and Robert W. Lowe Sr.

 Dairy

-Becker Milk products included store brand items:
+Becker Milk products include the following store brand items: